 Yes, we can all agree that wolves have considerable impacts on the natural ecosystem as well as on settled landscapes.
 Unfortunately, wolf impacts typically discussed in these kinds of video documentaries are generally positive.
 Little time is devoted to negative impacts because certain realities, such as the spread of disease, might lead to a decrease in public tolerance and/or derail the entire REWILDING agenda.

 But perhaps the biggest whopper told by Doug Smith and CBS is that wolf tourism is drawing millions of extra dollars into local economies.
 We are told that people from New York and even as far away as Germany are flocking to Yellowstone in order to see wolves.
 Smith would have us believe that tourists simply wouldn’t come to Yellowstone if it were not for wolves.
 Yet statistics from the National Park Service tell another story.
 The fact is, Yellowstone actually ranks sixth in annual visitation behind Great Smokey Mountains, Grand Canyon, Zion, Rocky Mountain, and Yosemite.
-While park visitations are up across the board, none of those other parks have wolves to attract throngs of visitors, at least not yet.
+While national park visitations are up across the board, none of those other parks have wolves to attract throngs of visitors, at least not yet.

 The truth is that Americans love vacationing in beautiful places, which explains why RV and camping gear sales are going through the roof.
 As for those German tourists Doug Smith says came all the way to Yellowstone just to see wolves?
 Well somebody needs to tell them (and Smith), that thanks to the REWILDING global agenda, there are now four times more wolves roaming the German countryside than currently reside in Yellowstone Park.